 Cary's Rebellion exemplified the inflammatory nature of mixed political and religious passions.
-The loss of life in the Rebellion was not great, but the disruption paralyzed the colony.
+The loss of life in the rebellion was not great, but the disruption paralyzed the colony.
 Government offices were closed for long periods; policies were reversed, then reversed again.
 The disruption also took a heavy toll on the economy.
 Planting schedules were interrupted and crops left untended.
-In the end, dozens of families were ruined by the Rebellion.
+In the end, dozens of families were ruined by Cary's Rebellion.

-Though no hostilities of importance seem to have occurred, some of Glover's leading supporters retired into Virginia rather than live under what they considered an illegal government and amid conditions so unsettled.
+Though no hostilities of importance seem to have occurred, some of William Glover's leading supporters retired into Virginia rather than live under what they considered an illegal government and amid conditions so unsettled.

-In the summer of 1710, Edward Hyde arrived in North Carolina as the deputy of Governor Tynte of the southern province.
+In the summer of 1710, Edward Hyde arrived in North Carolina as the Deputy of Governor Tynte of the southern province.
 But the sudden death of the latter had made it impossible for Hyde to procure his commission, and therefore he had to refer for proof of his claims to statements in private letters.
-But these were convincing; Glover at once retired in his favor; Governor Spotswood of Virginia recognized him, and most of the wealthier inhabitants of North Carolina submitted to his government.
+But these were convincing; William Glover at once retired in his favor; Governor Spotswood of Virginia recognized him, and most of the wealthier inhabitants of North Carolina submitted to his government.

 Click Here for yet another account of Cary's Rebellion.